SteeltoeOSS/Documentation/docs/security/redis-key-storage-provider.md

 You also need the Steeltoe Redis connector.
 Add the `Steeltoe.ConnectorCore` package to get the Redis connector and helpers for setting it up.

-You can use the NuGet Package Manager tools or directly add the following package reference to your .csproj file:
+You can use the NuGet package manager tools or directly add the following package reference to your .csproj file:

 ```xml
 <ItemGroup>